-Residence Life Area Coordinator
+Area Coordinator

-The Area Coordinator (AC) is a full-time professional staff member who provides leadership and support to the GVAs as needed.
-The AC is responsible for many of the administrative functions of the residence hall system in his/her area.
+- The Area Coordinator (AC) is a full-time professional staff member who provides leadership and support to the GHD.
+The AC is responsible for many of the administrative functions of the residence hall system in his/her area. - Greek Village Housing falls under the responsibility of the AC of Upper class Communities.
+This AC is located in North Park Quads (NPQ) AC office in Building 2.